asanka-code/EMvidence/README.md

 TODO:

-Dashboard -
-1. A summary of data and supported features of the framework.
+- Dashboard should display a summary of data and supported features of the framework.

-Settings -
-1. Add new user.
+- Settings page should facilitate adding a new user.

-Analyse data -
-1. Display analysis report on screen.
-2. Download analysis report to a PDF file by pressing a button.

-General:
-1. Actual modules with trained ML models.

 ## Setting up EMvidence: